Okehampton United Charity

 What They Don't Fund

-Specific exclusions are not publicly detailed, but the charity focuses exclusively on residents and organizations within Okehampton Town and Okehampton Hamlets.
-The charity has specific policies regarding applications from local authorities, governmental, and commercial organizations (detailed in trustee statements available on their website).
+Specific exclusions are not publicly detailed, but the charity focuses exclusively on residents and organisations within Okehampton Town and Okehampton Hamlets.
+The charity has specific policies regarding applications from local authorities, governmental, and commercial organisations (detailed in trustee statements available on their website).

 Ready to write a winning application for Okehampton United Charity?